Jonah Heim Player Props: Rangers vs. Angels

 Jonah Heim At The Plate

-- Among the qualified batters in MLB play, his batting average ranks 36th, his on-base percentage ranks 72nd, and he is 56th in the league in slugging.
+- Among qualified hitters in baseball, he ranks 28th in batting average, 72nd in on-base percentage, and 56th in slugging.

-- Looking at the 55 games he has played this season, he's hit a home run in seven of them (12.7%), and in 3.2% of his trips to the dish.
+- Looking at the 56 games he has played this season, he's homered in seven of them (12.5%), and in 3.1% of his trips to the plate.

-- Heim has had at least one RBI in 45.5% of his games this season (25 of 55), with two or more RBI 11 times (20.0%).
-He has also been responsible for three or more of his team's runs in seven contests.
+- Heim has picked up an RBI in 44.6% of his games this season, with two or more RBI in 19.6% of his games.
+He has also driven in three or more runs in seven contests.

-- He has scored in 43.6% of his games this year, with more than one run scored in 14.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.